Jeffrey Hutchinson: Personal life

-Jeffrey Glenn Hutchinson was born on November 6, 1962, in Alaska, and grew up in Kettle Falls, Washington with several brothers and sisters.
+Jeffrey Glenn Hutchinson was born on November 6, 1962, in Alaska, and grew up in Kettle Falls, Washington, with several brothers and sisters.
 By all sources Hutchinson had a normal childhood, but he was reportedly diagnosed with attention deficit hyperactivity disorder (ADHD) as a child.

 After completing high school, Hutchinson worked as a mechanic and security guard at varied points in his life and commended as a model employee in his respective line of work.
 Hutchinson later joined the U.S. Army and became a paratrooper and Army Ranger.
 Hutchinson subsequently fought in the Gulf War and was a participant in Operation Desert Storm.
-However, after he returned to the United States, the after effects of the war and trauma took a toll on Hutchinson's mental state, as noted by his family, and he was honorably discharged from the military some time after.
+However, after he returned to the United States, the aftereffects of the war and trauma took a toll on Hutchinson's mental state, as noted by his family, and he was honorably discharged from the military some time after.
 Hutchinson's first marriage ended with a divorce after the completion of his war service and his second marriage was similarly short-lived.

 Flaherty family murders

 On September 11, 1998, Hutchinson committed the quadruple murder of his live-in girlfriend and her three children at their house in Crestview, Florida.

 Prior to the slayings, Hutchinson had begun a relationship with his girlfriend, Renee Flaherty, and the couple began living together from 1997.
 Renee's three children – Geoffrey, Amanda and Logan – lived together with their mother, and together, Hutchinson and the Flaherty family moved from Spokane, Washington to Florida.
-At the time when she began a relationship with Hutchinson, Renee was estranged from her husband, who was a military man stationed in Alaska's Aleutian islands.
+At the time when she began a relationship with Hutchinson, Renee was estranged from her husband, who was a military man stationed in Alaska's Aleutian Islands.

 On the evening of September 11, 1998, the 18th month of the couple's cohabitation, a fierce argument broke out between Hutchinson and Renee for unspecified reasons before Hutchinson packed some of his clothes and guns into his truck, and drove to a bar, where he drank some alcohol and told the bartender (with whom he and Renee were acquainted) that he was "pissed off" with his girlfriend (who called a friend from Washington about the fight).

 Afterwards, Hutchinson returned to the house, and using a Mossberg 12-gauge pistol-grip shotgun, Hutchinson shot and killed Renee and her three children, less than an hour after he left the bar.
 Hutchinson later called the police and informed them that his family had been shot, and he was subsequently arrested at the scene.
 Renee and her two younger children, Logan and Amanda, were found dead inside the bedroom while Renee's eldest child, Geoffrey, was found dead inside the living room.
 Each of the victims was shot once in the head, with Geoffrey sustaining an additional gunshot wound to the chest.
 Hutchinson, who reportedly did not resist arrest, was held at the Okaloosa County Jail thereafter.